Successful search warrants

 In this example, it would be important to clearly identify the room and bed where the firearm was located, the removal of the mattress, and the condition of the weapon, such as the presence of a live cartridge in the chamber and the inserted loaded magazine.
 Of course, the firearm would necessarily be rendered safe and the ammunition packaged separately prior to submitting it into the Property and Evidence Unit.
 At the conclusion of the search warrant service, it’s essential to leave a copy of the Search Warrant and the list of property seized at the scene.
 This, too, should be documented thoroughly in photographs and entered into the agency’s physical evidence management software and digital evidence management software.

-Utilizing best practices and accurate evidence management software enable law enforcement personnel to develop cases that stand up to scrutiny through a “Fourth Amendment lens.”
+Utilizing best practices and accurate evidence management software enables law enforcement personnel to develop cases that stand up to scrutiny through a “Fourth Amendment lens.”
 When our cases can stand up to this scrutiny, we can protect the rights, not only of those involved in the commission of crimes but more importantly, the rights of victims.